lab11/gatd/README.md

     sudo usermod -a -G gatd <username>
     ```

+2. Copy the example GATD config file and set the necessary values.
+You will want to make sure any passwords set
+in the next steps are reflected in this file.

+    ```
+    cd gatd/config
+    cp gatd.config.example gatd.config
+    ```

 2. Configure MongoDB using the template config file in the `mongo` folder.
   1. Copy the config file to `/etc/mongodb.conf`.